AdaCore/training_material/courses/rust_essentials/060_references/99_summary.rst

   - :rust:`&str` is a slice

 - **Safety**
-  - References are never null and cannot dangle
+  - References are never null and are always valid